jjthrash/room-of-sound/GETTING-STARTED.md

   - ![result](http://take.ms/K66Sv)
 - Change the wifi settings to match the one in your house/office/workshop/sea-steading platform
   - ![wifi setup](http://take.ms/eyrzgX)
+- Insert your SD card (it will need an adapter of some kind, but it probably came with one)
 - Bake your Pi (get it? get it?)
   - ![write](http://take.ms/wSIS9)

+### Boot your Raspberry Pi for the First Time

+PiBakery will do a bunch of setup for you the first time it boots.

+- Hook up your monitor and keyboard if you have one.
+This step really helps.. in fact, I (Jimmy) have never had it work reliably without a monitor, for some reason.
+- Plug in your SD card to the Raspberry Pi
+- Plug the power into the Raspberry Pi
+- Watch the whole process, then wait for it to power off

+After it powers off, it should be ready for use.

+### Use your new MIDI Distributor

+After it's booted up the second and subsequent times, it will look every minute for new USB MIDI devices.
+When it finds one it will hook it up with all the other ones.

+### Tips and Tricks

+If you have an old-style MIDI device (with 5-DIN jacks, like [this guy](https://images.duckduckgo.com/iu/?u=https%3A%2F%2Ftse4.mm.bing.net%2Fth%3Fid%3DOIP.ZyKTtVuD9TsLs8aZ0vahxwEsDh%26pid%3D15.1&f=1)) you will definitely need the USB MIDI cables, mentioned above.
+Be sure to plug the "out" of the MIDI cables into the "in" of your instrument.

+The Raspberry Pi has a limited number of USB ports.
+If you start running out, use a *powered* USB hub (one with a wall-wart jack to give it juice).

+## Building your own Instrument

+You are really only limited by budget and reality here, but following are some guidelines to get going building your own instrument.

+### General Guidelines

+- Don't feel like you have to do *all* of it.
+If you can make an instrument that makes noise, but want help getting MIDI hooked up, ask for help!
+- Focus on the instrument first, then make it work with the Room of Sound.
+No sense spending a bunch of time on MIDI or Arduino stuff if the idea doesn't pan out.
+Except that learning is fun.

+### What is MIDI?

+MIDI stands for Musical Instrument Digital Interface.
+It's been around forever and is very well supported.
+We've chosen MIDI as the interface for that reason.

+Things you can do with MIDI:
+- play notes
+- control how loud the notes are
+- control settings on your instrument, like timbre, sustain length
+- divide messages into channels so that some instruments receive some messages and other instruments receive others

+Keep in mind that "notes" here can mean "bang a pot."
+I.e. it doesn't have to play a particular note.
+If you make a robotic drum kit, you can crash the cymbal when someone presses a C#, if you want.

+### The parts

+Broadly speaking, each instrument can be divided into these parts:

+- MIDI interface.
+Optional, but lets it participate in the Room in a very direct way.
+- The instrument itself.
+The thing that makes noise.
+- Microcontroller.
+Optional, but is required for MIDI, and lets you do things like control solenoids, servomotors, etc.

 ## Other resources